-Let’s face it - we’re living in stressful times.
+Let’s face it – we’re living in stressful times and it’s no wonder that anxiety might be taking over.
 The world can be a complex and confusing place at the best of times, but we’re definitely inside an era-defining moment of global disruption.
-Our day to day worries and stresses already take up valuable head space, so when you’re faced with problems that we can’t control, how do you stop anxiety taking over?
+Our day-to-day worries and stresses already take up valuable headspace, so when you’re faced with problems that we can’t control, how do you stop anxiety from taking over?

 What is anxiety?